 Before treatment even begins, it's likely your dentist will diagnose your condition using a variety of means, including x-rays and a thorough examination of your mouth.

-Most dental restoration procedures are classified as either direct or indirect.
-Direct procedures usually involve repairs done inside the mouth.
-Indirect procedures are done outside the mouth and then attached to the tooth or the tooth structure.
-Your dentist will determine what procedure is best for you.
+Dental restoration procedures are typically categorized as direct or indirect.
+Direct procedures involve repairs performed inside the mouth, while indirect procedures are completed outside the mouth and then attached to the tooth or tooth structure.
+Your dentist will determine the most suitable procedure for your specific needs.

 Another word for this common procedure is 'fillings.'
 With direct restoration, your dentist usually places a mouldable substance inside of a cleaned tooth cavity.
 This material will harden and restore the tooth's structure.
 Common materials used for fillings include silver amalgam, composite fillings, and glass ionomer fillings.